gretkierewicz/dissertation/README.md

 For now it will be local only, with SQLite DB.

 ## Last changes
-###04/12/2020

-- Added custom validator for Supervisor field - no more self referencing!
+###06/12/2020

+- Adding repr fields for EmployeeSerializer (https://blog.ridmik.com/a-cleaner-alternative-to-serializermethodfield-in-django/)

 To be done:

+- Including CSV forms in REST Api
 - Excluding self referencing employees in supervisor field - if possible
 - Implement TESTS!
 - Implementing additional models